by Arinzé Kene

 Set during the early noughties, good dog chronicles growing up in a multi-cultural community, and the everyday injustices that drive people to take back control.
 Because even the most patient among us can’t wait forever.

-good dog embarks on a second national tour from January – March 2019.
+good dog received a second national tour from January – March 2019.

 Cast & Crew